-On Monday, 8 teams came and pitched incredible projects to a panel of judges.
+On Wednesday, 8 teams came and pitched incredible projects to a panel of judges.
 After 3 hours of presentations, Q&A, and judge deliberations, here are the awards:

 Congratulations to all teams!

 After the most rigorous and competitive Pennvention season in over 10 years, these 8 teams have made it to the finals.
 On April 13, 2016, these teams will compete for over $20,000 in cash and in-kind prizes.
 Check them out:

 Plastic pollution is a global crisis that threatens the lives of wildlife and the food safety for 4 billion people.
 BioCellection upcycles recyclable plastic waste into valuable compound rhamnolipid for textiles using genetically engineered bacteria.
 This invention has the potential to clean plastic pollution around the world, disrupt the textiles industry, and grow into a $100MM business in 5 years.
 Our vision is to turn a global crisis into an even greater opportunity.

 Lilu is making breast pumping a truly hands-free experience.
 Lilu's first product is a dual nursing and pumping bra that automates breast compression using soft robotics.
 This way, the user can have a truly hands-free pumping session and focus on what she cares about while pumping: working, being productive on her phone, or just relaxing.
 The Lilu compression bra increases the efficiency, output, and comfort of breast pumping for working mothers and mothers with concerns about their breast milk supply so they can reach their breastfeeding goals.